investingsnippets/investingsnippets.github.io/content/posts/are-stock-returns-normally-distributed.md

 In a previous post we talked about the [Higher Moments of a Distribution](/post/higher-moments-of-a-distribution).
 We saw that skewness and kurtosis are two attributes that can identify if a distribution is normal or not (skewnes = 0 & kurtosis = 3).

-Let's try this approach on the MSFT's stock.
+Let's try this approach on the MSFT stock.

+First step is to to fetch the data and print the returns.

 ```
 %pip install yahoofinancials